 Writing on the life of Margaret, later St Margaret, Thomas Owen Clancy and Barbara E Crawford argued that she was one of the noble and royal women, “who made their mark on the religious and cultural scene of their countries.”
 Historian Michael Fry added, “She [Margaret] raised the life at court far above its previous uncouth level to a magnificence that Scotland had never known before.”

 King David I

-Over the centuries there are many notably events associated with the Chapel.
-In 1314, the year of the Battle of Bannockburn, in order to stop the fortress falling in to English hands much of Edinburgh Castle was destroyed on the orders of Robert the Bruce.
+Over the centuries there are many notable events associated with the Chapel.
+In 1314, the year of the Battle of Bannockburn, in order to stop the fortress from falling into English hands much of Edinburgh Castle was destroyed on the orders of Robert the Bruce.
 The only surviving building was St Margaret’s Chapel.

 Following the Scottish Reformation, St Margaret’s Chapel was converted to a gunner’s storehouse and only returned to its former glory in 1845.

 Edinburgh Castle Visitor Information

 For further information on booking tickets, admission times and help planning your visit, go to the Edinburgh Castle website